gbv/jskos-tools/README.md

 Aliases: `cleanJSKOS`

 #### copyDeep
 Creates a deep copy of a JSKOS object, replacing possibly circular structures with open world `[null]` statements.
+Ignores all properties starting with `_`.

 ```js
 jskos.copyDeep(object)